flutter/website/src/development/tools/devtools/_profiler.md

 A **higher granularity** profile has a higher sampling rate, and therefore yields a fine-grained CPU profile with more samples.
-This may also impact performance of your app since the VM is being interrupted more often to collect samples.
+This might also impact performance of your app since the VM is being interrupted more often to collect samples.
 This also causes the VM's CPU sample buffer to overflow more quickly.
 The VM has limited space where it can store CPU sample information.
 At a higher sampling rate, the space fills up and begins to overflow sooner than it would have if a lower sampling rate was used.
-This means that you may not have access to CPU samples from the beginning of the recorded profile.
+This means that you might not have access to CPU samples from the beginning of the recorded profile.

 A **lower granularity** profile has a lower sampling rate,